srinithikri/osteosense/README.md

 ## Why QUS → T-score Works

-The correlation between **calcaneal QUS** and **central DXA T-scores** is well-established in the literature:
+The correlation between **calcaneal QUS** and **central DXA T-scores** is established in the literature:

 > r = 0.49 to 0.78 depending on anatomical site
 > Patel et al. (1998). *Journal of Clinical Densitometry*, 1(3), 235–244.
 > https://doi.org/10.1385/jcd:1:3:235

-This means a heel ultrasound reading isn't as precise as a spine or hip DEXA scan — but at r ≈ 0.55–0.78, it's strong enough to reliably **flag who is at risk**.
+This means a heel ultrasound reading isn't as precise as a spine or hip DEXA scan — but at r ≈ 0.55–0.78, it's strong enough to reliably flag who is at risk.
 The goal isn't a perfect score.
 It's catching the patients who need a DEXA before they fracture.

 ---

 ## Future Work
 - Expand model inputs from T-score alone to full QUS signal features: **BUA** (Broadband Ultrasound Attenuation), **SOS** (Speed of Sound), **Stiffness Index**, age, BMI, sex — the multi-feature pipeline is already built in `heel.py` and `heel_hgb.py`
 - Obtain truly **paired QUS + DXA data from the same patients** to train a direct QUS-signal → diagnosis model (no T-score bridge required)
-- Deploy the advanced **ensemble model** (HistGradientBoosting + Random Forest + Logistic soft voting) from `heel_hgb.py` once dependencies are bundled
-- Integrate **FRAX fracture risk score** alongside bone density prediction
-- Partner with **InterSystems** for live EHR data integration
-- Deploy on a **portable tablet** for point-of-care use in rural clinics and low-resource settings